alicenet/hello-world/docs/ui-in-depth/fund-a-wallet.md

 You can also read more about the underlying balance checking process below.

-#### Checking a balance with AliceNetJs
+#### Checking a balance with AliceNetJS

-To check a balance with AliceNetJs we can plugin an address and search for ValueStores.
+To check a balance with AliceNetJS we can plugin an address and search for ValueStores.

 AliceNet uses an unspent transaction output model for tracking balances similar to Bitcoin.